LEDIG STILLING PÅ UNIVERSITETET I SØRØST-NORGE

 Please note that all documents must be in a Scandinavian language or in English.
 Any translations must be certified.

-Each applicant is responsible for ensuring that the required documentation has been uploaded with the application.
+The application will be assessed on the basis of the attached documentation as requested above.
+Each applicant is responsible for ensuring that the required documentation has been uploaded with the application deadline.

 The University has been awarded a Charter & Code certificate by the European Commission, and is entitled to use the HR Excellence in Research (HRS4R) logo.
 The University is also a member of the EURAXESS network, which contributes to good working conditions for mobile researchers.